drakesvoboda/RL-QWOP/README.md

 ## QWOP Environment

 I modified the internals of QWOP so that it can be run as a gym environment.
-Agents can send key commands to the game and observe the state of the game, how far the runner has run, and if the game has been completed.
+Agents can send key commands to the game, observe the state of the game, and are rewarded by the runner's velocity.
 The game is hosted in a local node server.
 To get it running, run the following:

 ```